nenick/AndroidStudioAndRobolectric/README.md

 Here an example with flavors https://github.com/nenick/AndroidStudioAndRobolectric/tree/flavors

 ### Multi Modules (Android Library)
-Here an example with android library module https://github.com/nenick/AndroidStudioAndRobolectric/tree/library
+Here an example with android library module https://github.com/nenick/AndroidStudioAndRobolectric/tree/library (A special example when the library has aar dependencies https://github.com/nenick/AndroidStudioAndRobolectric/tree/library)

 ### Separate Test Module
 For some use cases it is great to split tests into different modules https://github.com/nenick/android-gradle-template